tbrowder/Draw2D-Furniture/README.md

 ## Contributing

 Interested users are encouraged to contribute improvements and corrections to this module.
-Pull requests (PRs), bug reports, and suggestions are always welcome.
+Pull requests (PRs), bug reports, feature requests, and suggestions are always welcome.

 ## LICENSE and COPYRIGHT